wp-plugins/am-events/readme.txt

 1. Creating an event
 2. Widget administration
+3. Example page with events and the widget.

 == Changelog ==

+= 1.7.0 =
+* Added option to change slug for event posts
+* Added [excerpt] shortcode for the widget
+* Added customizable "No upcoming events" message to widget
+* Added option to change how long passed events are shown in the widget

 = 1.6.0 =
 * Added option to change time picker minute step